ben833/organitza/README.md

 Copy the `.env.example` file to `.env` and fill in with the appropriate values.

+To run:

 `node server.js`

 The above command will output the local URL.
 You can now use HTTP requests on endpoints on that URL.

+To test:

+`node node_modules/lab/bin/lab -m 99999 tests/tests.js`

-This repo is also a docker container meant to be deployed to a Heroku docker registry.
+This repo is also a docker environment meant to be deployed to a Heroku container registry.
 See https://devcenter.heroku.com/articles/container-registry-and-runtime